Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of the user survey

-\subsection{Data sources for adaptation}
+\subsection{Data Sources for Adaptation}

 Our SLR identified various sources of data used as a basis for adaptation \cite{wang2023adaptive}.
-In our survey, we aimed to further explore users' perspectives on the preferred types of data for adaptation.
-We found that participants exhibited various preferences about the source of adaptation data and almost half expressed the desire for the app to adapt based on physiological, physical, and psychological characteristics, user preferences, and user goals (see Table \ref{tab:surveyaspects}).
-The user characteristics data was the most popular compared to the interaction-related data and the task-specific data.
+Based on these findings, the present survey aimed to investigate end-user preferences on the types of data they consider most appropriate to inform adaptation in mHealth applications.
+We found that the participants exhibited various preferences about the source of the adaptation data and almost half expressed the desire for the application to adapt according to physiological, physical, and psychological characteristics, user preferences, and user goals (see Table \ref{tab:surveyaspects}).
+The user characteristics data were the most popular compared to the interaction-related data and the task-specific data.
 This finding is consistent with existing research trends \cite{wang2023adaptive}.
-Interestingly, there was a notable preference for interaction-related and task-specific data in the prior research.
-This underscores the complexity of user preferences and the need for nuanced approaches to adaptation in user interfaces.